theowenyoung/gatsby-theme-timeline/README.md

     Your site is now running at `http://localhost:8000`!

-    To get started, check out the guide to [using the Gatsby blog theme starter](https://gatsbyjs.com/docs/themes/using-a-gatsby-theme), or the longer, [more detailed tutorial](https://gatsbyjs.com/tutorial/using-a-theme).
+For exist site or more params, see [here](https://github.com/theowenyoung/gatsby-theme-timeline/tree/main/packages/gatsby-theme-timeline#readme)

-For exist site, see [here](https://github.com/theowenyoung/gatsby-theme-timeline/tree/main/packages/gatsby-theme-timeline#readme)
+First using Gatsby? check out the guide to [using the Gatsby blog theme starter](https://gatsbyjs.com/docs/themes/using-a-gatsby-theme), or the longer, [more detailed tutorial](https://gatsbyjs.com/tutorial/using-a-theme).

 ## 🧐 What's inside?